ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 There's no getting around it: firing a new employee who isn't working out shortly after they were hired is socially awkward and uncomfortable for everyone.
 It is, however, the responsible thing to do for your team.
 Some practices to help provide transparency to new employees and assist managers in making good decisions include implementing a formal ninety-day probationary or introductory period and required new-employee/ manager check-ins every fifteen or thirty days, or using a contract-to-hire employment structure.

-#### CANDIDATE EXPERIENCE
+#### Candidate Experience

 Candidate experience is how candidates feel about your company during and after they go through your hiring process.
 Many candidates will do due diligence on your company before applying or interviewing.
-They re likely to look at online forums and social media and see what other candidates or employees who went through your process have to say about you.
+They are likely to look at online forums and social media and see what other candidates or employees who went through your process have to say about you.

 You can't always control what people say about you, but nonetheless, you want to provide the sort of candidate experience that makes them more likely to read good things online, have a great experience themselves, and thus be more inclined to continue with your interviews and accept your offers.

-#### EQUITABLE OPPORTUNITIES
+#### Equitable Opportunities

 There's a saying that people tend to hire people who look like themselves.
 This is often the result of unsophisticated interview scoring methods that simply rely on an interviewer's gut feeling, and gut feelings are often strongly influenced by unconscious bias.
 This bias can disadvantage candidates of other races, genders, ethnicities, etc.

 As you design your interview process, you should focus on evaluations based on a rubric that aligns with requirements from a job description, not just an interviewer's gut feeling.
 See the Avoiding Bias section in Interviewing Best Practices, page 63, for more about avoiding biases.

-#### SCALABILITY
+#### Scalability

 It's all well and good if you, individually, are capable of hiring effectively.
 At some point, there will be more open roles than you can hire yourself, and you'll need to scale the process and bring in other people.
 To do so effectively, you must build a repeatable system that others can leverage to identify top talent and hire with the same efficacy and success rate as you.